 How long is the Camino, the longest Camino?

-The longest route is The Paris and Tours Way and Camino Frances, which stretch from Paris to Santiago.
+The longest route is The Paris and Tours Way and Camino Frances, which stretches from Paris to Santiago.
 The full distance is 1,717 km and takes roughly 75 days to complete.
-The shortest route is The Englis Way which can be completed in 6 days and is 119km in distance.
+The shortest route is The Englis Way which can be completed in 6 days and is 119km in the distance.

 Getting your Compostela

 To achieve your Compostela, you must walk a minimum of 100km into Santiago.
 For this reason, the last 100km of all routes have become extremely popular.
 If you are cycling, you’ll need to cover 200km to get that certificate!
 The French Way lasting 100km is the most popular route into Santiago,

 - Vezelay Way/Camino Frances – 1, 669 km

 - Le Puy Way/ French Way – 1, 511 km

 - Arles Way/ Camino Frances – 1, 468 km

 - Via de la Plata 1,030 km